Cloud-Code-Academy/dsa_compsci/force-app/main/default/apexdeepdive/string deep dive/toUpperCase/toUpperCase.md

 **How `toUpperCase()` Works**

 The `toUpperCase()` method is called on a string instance and returns a new string with all the characters converted to their uppercase form.
-This method does not change the original string but returns a new one with the modifications, as strings in Apex are immutable.
+This method does not change the original string but returns a new one with the modifications, as strings in Apex are immutable (unable to change after it is set).

 **Example:**

 ```apex
 String message = 'Hello, world!';
 String shout = message.toUpperCase();